J. K. Rowling: Philanthropy

 Rowling has made donations to support other medical causes.
 She named another institution after her mother in 2010, when she donated £10 million to found a multiple sclerosis research centre at the University of Edinburgh.
 She gave an additional £15.3 million to the centre in 2019.
-During the 2012 Summer Olympics opening ceremony, accompanied by an inflatable representation of Lord Voldemort, she read from Peter Pan as part of a tribute to the Great Ormond Street Hospital for Children.
 To support COVID-19 relief, she donated six-figure sums to both Khalsa Aid and the British Asian Trust from royalties for The Ickabog.

 Several publications in the Harry Potter universe have been sold for charitable purposes.
 Profits from Fantastic Beasts and Where to Find Them and Quidditch Through the Ages, both published in 2001, went to Comic Relief.
 To support Children's Voice, later renamed Lumos, Rowling sold a deluxe copy of The Tales of Beedle the Bard at auction in 2007.
 Amazon's £1.95 million purchase set a record for a contemporary literary work and for children's literature.
 Rowling published the book and, in 2013, donated the proceeds of nearly £19 million (then about $30 million) to Lumos.
 Rowling and 12 other writers composed short pieces in 2008 to be sold to benefit Dyslexia Action and English PEN.
 Rowling's contribution was an 800-word Harry Potter prequel.
 When the revelation that Rowling wrote The Cuckoo's Calling led to an increase in sales, she donated the royalties to ABF The Soldiers' Charity (formerly the Army Benevolent Fund).

 Views

-Rowling was actively engaged on the internet before author webpages were common.
-She has at times used Twitter unreservedly to reach her Harry Potter fans and followers.
-She often tweets about her political opinions using wit and sarcasm, sometimes generating controversy.
+Rowling was actively engaged on the internet before author webpages were common, and used Twitter to reach her Harry Potter fans and followers.
+She often uses sarcasm in tweets about her political opinions, sometimes generating controversy.